ntfwc/sudo-x/README.md

 			[me] ALL=([sub-user]) NOPASSWD: ALL

-Now, once you have a sudo-x script, make sure the TMP_FOLDER is set to your liking in it.
+Now, once you have a sudo-x script, make sure the TMP_FOLDER variable in it is set to your liking.
 This folder will be used for locks.
 By default this is /dev/shm, which is usually an in-memory folder.
 Use chmod +x on the script and let's try opening a text editor like leafpad:

 >[Path/To/Script]/sudo-x [sub-user] [editor]

 Make sure to try the other version if this doesn't work.
 If your chosen editor pops up, you are good to go.
 And if you try opening a file from the editor, you should see you are restricted to what the user has access to.
 You can then install the script somewhere in your path, usually in /usr/local/bin/

 ##Audio
 Currently this requires PulseAudio.
 You have to enable local network access on your desktop PulseAudio server.
 I suggest you use paprefs for this task.
-With paprefs, you just open the application, go to the Network Server tab, and tick the "Enable network access to local sound devices".
-Now, if you installed sudo-x correctly, sudo-x-a should be able to act the same, except with audio.
+With paprefs open, you simply go to the Network Server tab and tick the "Enable network access to local sound devices".
+Now, if sudo-x is correctly installed, sudo-x-a should be able to act the much the same, except with audio.

 ##Graphics Acceleration
 If the application you want to run requires graphics acceleration, you will need to add the user to a group that grants access to it, which is usually the video group.